UNTCyberSecurity/untcscwebsite/ctf_challenge.md

 Bonus Points:
 If you submit a report for what you find during your hacking, we will give you extra points!
 A good pen-tester not only know how to break stuffs, he/she also knows how to communicate well!

+**Points breakdown**
+Completion a box : 100
+Submit a report : 50
+A hard box : 50

 **Highest score person will receive a prize in the end of the semester!**